fumiyas/nss-nameip-hosts/README.md

 What's this?
 ----------------------------------------------------------------------

-NSS (Name Service Switch) module for hosts database.
+This is a Name Service Switch (NSS) module for NameIP hostname <->

-This module resolves a hostname `ip-10-X-Y-Z.*.compute.internal` (AWS internal hostnames) to an IPv4 address `10.X.Y.Z` (AWS internal addresses), and resolves an IPv4 address`10.X.Y.Z` to a hostname `ip-10-X-Y-Z.compute.internal`.
+IP address resolution in Amazon Web Service (AWS).

+The "NameIP hostname" means hostnames in "prefix-IP-AD-DR-ESS.example.com" format that are used for internal hostnames of virtual machines in AWS.
+In AWS, internal hostnames are in `ip-10-X-Y-Z.*.compute.internal` format that is assgined to an IPv4 address `10.X.Y.Z`.

 How to install
 ----------------------------------------------------------------------